flpmat/LTSP-Cluster-Tutorial/README.md

   filename "/ltsp/i386/pxelinux.0";
 }
 ```
-Finally, you have to make sure that the file `/etc/default/isc-dhcp-serve` has the following line, which will set the isc-dhcp-server to listen on the bridged inteface (eth1) to serve IPs:
+Finally, you have to make sure that the file `/etc/default/isc-dhcp-server` has the following line, which will set the isc-dhcp-server to listen on the host-only inteface (eth0) to serve IPs:
 ```
-INTERFACES="eth1"
+INTERFACES="eth0"
 ```

 Restart isc-dhcp-server:
 ```
 sudo /etc/init.d/isc-dhcp-server restart
 ```

+If the command above fail, you can see the log on `/var/log/syslog`.

+#### Build Chroot